**This page along with the ICAS Bylaws are currently being redeveloped.

-ICAS is committed to modeling in our individual and collective work that scholars can be activists and activists can be scholars.
+ICAS a fully-volunteer international organization with funding only from individuals with a budget less than $4,00.00 (USA dollars) globally is committed to their mission.
+The individuals in ICAS are dedicated to modeling in their own individual and collective work that scholars can be activists and activists can be scholars.

 ICAS (pronounce the the letter “I” and sound out “CAS”) was founded in 2001, first named the Center on Animal Liberation Affairs (CALA).
 ICAS is the first scholar-activist center dedicated to establishing and expanding Critical Animal Studies (CAS).
 ICAS has a specific mission, strategic plan, and principles; it is not an apolitical academic association striving to gather all under one umbrella; it is a private political community-based think-tank run by the Board of Executive Directors who make all major decisions for the organization based on consensus-decision-making by the Board.
 The ICAS Board of Executive Directors are structured as a collective by activists.
 Each member of the Board are Executive Directors of ICAS, as ICAS eschews the traditional hierarchical scheme of president, vice-president, treasurer, and secretary.